dlunizg/dlunizg.github.io/labs/lab4EN.md

 \sum_{\mathbf{x}}p(\mathbf{x};\mathbf{W},\mathbf{b})=1
 $$

-According to the selected energy function and Boltzman's distribution, the probability of a node's state being 1 is equal to
+According to the selected energy function and Boltzmann's distribution, the probability of a node's state being 1 is equal to

 $$
 p(x_{j}=1)=\frac{1}{1+e^{-\sum